-Students will now choose their options in the Spring Term of Year 9.
+Students will choose their options in the Spring Term of Year 9.
 Students can study a combination of GCSEs or Vocational courses; this means that we offer a personalised and flexible curriculum which ensures that everyone can find a combination of courses which complement their interests and talents.
-Students can take part in a wide range of activities relating to the world of work and students in Year 9 and 10 have Inspirational Futures lessons.